 - Plastic containers should be used according to the instructions on the packaging, let’s apply to the temperature and dishwasher labeling.

 A safe alternative to commonly used plastics can be glass/stainless steel/wooden containers and paper.
 Therefore, after shopping, it is important to ensure that or products are kept in paper or under glass in the fridge.
 I personally promise to take up the challenge.
 I want to live without plastic packaging.
-Starting from my toothbrush, ending with stainless steel lunch box.
+I want my kids o live in plastic free world.
+Starting from toothbrush, ending with stainless steel lunch box.
 How do I exactly want to achieve so?

 Here is my plan for the gradual minimization of plastic from everyday use: